bsodmike/Zahl-Bar/README.md

 ## Running in development...

-1. Run `bundle` to ensure you have the required dependencies
+1. Run `bundle install --without=production` to ensure you have the required dependencies.
+This will create a `.bundle/config` file which will always force the skipping of any gems listed in the production group &mdash; this is done to skip the need for mysql as defined in the Gemfile.

 2. Run the migrations, `rake db:migrate`